terramate-io/terramate-docs/cli/getting-started/index.md

 ```
 :::

-Applying the changes will need a sequence of re-initializing Terraform, and running `terraform apply` in the changed stacks.
+To apply the changes, re-initialize Terraform and run `terraform apply` in the updated stacks.
-As we only added the resource to the `second` stack, we can leverage [change detection](../change-detection/index.md)
+As we only added the resource to the `bob` stack, we can leverage [change detection](../change-detection/index.md)
-to run in the changed stack only too.
+to run in the changed stack only.

-Running commands in stacks containing changes only, allows us to keep execution run times fast and blast radius small.
+Running commands only in stacks containing changes allows us to keep execution run times fast and blast radius small.

 Re-initialize Terraform to download the null provider: